Unitary authority

-A unitary authority is a local authority responsible for all local government functions within its area or performing additional functions that elsewhere are usually performed by a higher level of sub-national government or the national government.
+A unitary authority is a type of local authority in New Zealand and the United Kingdom.
+Unitary authorities are responsible for all local government functions within its area or performing additional functions that elsewhere are usually performed by a multiple tiers of local government.

 Typically unitary authorities cover towns or cities which are large enough to function independently of a council or other authority.
 An authority can be a unit of a county or combined authority.

-Canada

-In Canada, each province creates its own system of local government, so terminology varies substantially.

-In certain provinces (e.g. Alberta, Nova Scotia) there is only one level of local government in that province, so no special term is used to describe the situation.

-British Columbia has only one such municipality, Northern Rockies Regional Municipality, which was established in 2009.

-In Ontario the term single-tier municipalities is used, for a similar concept.
-Their character varies, and while most function as cities with no upper level of government, some function as counties or regional municipalities with no lower municipal subdivisions below them.
-They exist as individual census divisions, as well as separated municipalities.